mudita/MuditaOS/harmony_changelog.md

 ### Changed / Improved
 * Updated button handling during pre-wake up
 * Updated the countdown timer in Meditation app according to the new design
+* Updated the countdown timer in Power nap app according to the new design
+* Updated the countdown timer in Relaxation app according to the new design

 ## [2.6.1 2024-04-02]